olydis/scratch/LiterateSwagger/example.md

           '$ref': '#/responses/error'
 ```

+#### Description
+Creates or updates a Search service in the given resource group.
+If the Search service already exists, all properties will be updated with the given values.

+#### Parameter: parameters
+The properties to set or update on the Search service.

 ### Delete

-#### Description
-Deletes a Search service in the given resource group, along with its associated resources.

 ```yaml
 paths: